 - maintain student employment records;

-- submit accurate time sheets to the Human Resources Office by the submission deadline each month;
+- submit accurate time sheets to The Office of Human Resources by the submission deadline each pay period;

 - follow required termination procedures if applicable;